G3viz/g3viz/README.md

 ## Introduction

-Effectively visualize cancer genomic data can help researchers to understand the complicated genomic data.
+Effectively visualizing genomic data can help great researchers to understand and provide insights into their complex genomic data.
 The aim of this `g3viz` _R_ library is to provide a suite of web-based visualization tools that enables researchers to easily generate and interactively visualize their genomic data using a web browser, without knwoing additional web technologies (HTML5, Javascript, etc).

 ## Installation
 ```r